 For the purposes of the GW4 BioMed2 MRC DTP, an ECR is an individual who is either within eight years of the award of their PhD or equivalent professional training, or an individual who is within six years of their first academic appointment.
 These durations exclude any period of career break, e.g., for family care or health reasons.

-The ‘first academic appointment’ is defined as the first paid contract of employment, either fulltime or part-time, which lists research and/or teaching as the primary functions.
+The ‘first academic appointment’ is defined as the first paid contract of employment, either full-time or part-time, which lists research and/or teaching as the primary functions.

 Is it important for the supervisors to have a record of MRC funding?